 Indeed, this one is arguably the best purpose-built mesh system TP-Link has had to offer yet.
 With tri-band, 160MHz channel bandwidth support, Multi-Gig WAN, and optional wired backhaul, the X5700 hits all the right notes.

 But like all Deco sets, the X5700 is far from perfect due to the potential privacy risk and the lack of a real web interface.
-It also doesn’t have the same level of features and settings found in formidable contenders from Netgear or Linksys.
+It also doesn’t have the same features and settings found in formidable contenders from Netgear or Linksys.

-To cut to the chase: If you’re living in a large home of around 4500 ft2 (408 m2) and want something that’s plug-n-play yet still delivers fast Wi-Fi, this TP-Link Deco X5700 is an easy recommendation.
-Currently, at some $390 or a 2-pack, it’s an excellent deal.
-So, get a pair!
+To cut to the chase: If you’re living in a large home of around 4500 ft2 (408 m2), don’t mind the fact that you must use the app and a login account and want something that’s plug-n-play yet still delivers fast Wi-Fi, this TP-Link Deco X5700 is an easy recommendation.

 Deco X57000: TP-Link’s first Wi-Fi 6 mesh built for performance